-The author would like to dedicate this work to Cathy Watson whose memory still inspires her.
+I would like to dedicate this work to Cathy Watson whose memory still inspires me.

 Our Neo-Pagan religious traditions teach us that death and life are linked together.
 A time will come when we have to bid our loved ones goodbye.